adnanwahab/homelab/readme.md

 ## Who is this for?

-1. Advanced Beginners to the robotics field especially mechanical engineering and machine learning.
+1. Advanced Beginners to the robotics field

+## Curriculum / Syllabus for auto-didacts
+1. mechanical engineering
+2. machine learning.
+3. dynamicland